gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 ## Create an Identity and generate a passkey

-Once you have an application in the admin console you are ready to provision users in your realm's directory, generate passkeys, and handle those passkeys in your application.
+Once you've created an application in the admin console, you're ready to provision users in your realm's directory, generate passkeys, and handle those passkeys in your application.

 ### Create an Identity

-Creating a user can be done either in the admin console or through an API.
+User creation can be done either in the admin console or through an API.

-**Using the Admin Console**:
+#### Using the Admin Console

 import AddAnIdentity from '../includes/_add-an-identity.mdx';